rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-s3/README.md

   - Go to your [AWS Console] [aws] and click on s3 then on the bucket my_bucket

 ![streamly-kafka-cassandra-logstash-aws-s3-bucket-results1][streamly-kafka-cassandra-logstash-aws-s3-bucket-results1]

+   - Choose a file

 ![streamly-kafka-cassandra-logstash-aws-s3-bucket-results2][streamly-kafka-cassandra-logstash-aws-s3-bucket-results2]

+   - Download the file and open it with your favaorite

 ![streamly-kafka-cassandra-logstash-aws-s3-bucket-results3][streamly-kafka-cassandra-logstash-aws-s3-bucket-results3]

 ## Copyright